diazdiego86/http-server/README.md

 # http-server
-dead simple HTTP server, based on a course lectured by Lyubomir Gavadinov.
+dead simple HTTP server implemented in Rust, based on a course lectured by Lyubomir Gavadinov.